 Maximum RAID performance is achieved when the cache is in write-back mode.
 The write-back cache is enabled by toggling the write-back/write-through mode switch.
-The write-back/write-through mode switch is accessed using RAID EzAssist (the BIOS Configuration Utility) or in GAM.
-Refer to the RAID EzAssist Configuration Utility User Reference Guide or the Global Array Manager Client Software Installation Guide and User Manual for instructions on how to examine and change the mode switch.
+The write-back/write-through mode switch is accessed using RAID EzAssist (the BIOS Configuration Utility), or in Global Array Manager (GAM).
+Refer to the RAID EzAssist Configuration Utility User Reference Guide or Global Array Manager Client Software Installation Guide and User Manual for instructions on how to examine and change the mode switch.